bitcores/nesmon/README.md

 A longer program that prints a more compact list of ASCII chars is this one.
 ```
-0: A9 b 8D b AA b 20 b B7 b 83 b E8 b E0 (RET)
+0: A9 b 8D b AA b 20 b 43 b 84 b E8 b E0 (RET)
 8: EB b B0 b F5 b 8A b 4C b 2 b 0 (RET)
 0 (RET)
 R (RET)
 ```

 An even longer program that displays a sprite that diagonaly moves across the screen is this one.
-This one jumps to the VBWAIT subroutine at address 83DE (DE 83), this could also change in new builds.
+This one jumps to the VBWAIT subroutine at address 8475 (75 84), this could also change in new builds.
 ```
 0: A2 b 4 b 8E b 1 b 2 b 8E b 2 b 2 (RET)
 8: A2 b 0 b 8E b 0 b 2 b 8E b 3 b 2 (RET)
-10:E8 b 20 b DE b 83 b 4C b A b 0 (RET)
+10:E8 b 20 b 75 b 84 b 4C b A b 0 (RET)
 0 (RET)
 R (RET)
 ```